 We’ve prioritised both fortification and positive nutrition to help people get the nutrients they need.

 Every single day, we sell millions of servings of fortified products, including seasonings, bouillons, soups, sauces, tea and ice cream.

-By 2022, we’re aiming to provide more than 200 billion servings with at least one of the five key micronutrients, vitamin A, D, iodine, iron and zinc.
-So far, we’ve delivered over 125 billion servings towards this commitment.
+By the end of 2022, we’re aiming to provide more than 200 billion servings with at least one of the five key micronutrients, vitamin A, D, iodine, iron and zinc.
+So far, we’ve delivered over 161 billion servings towards this commitment.

 Our global nutrition team, for instance, developed our internal plant-based meat standards, in line with global recommendations, such as from the WHO.
 This includes ensuring a minimum of 15% Nutrient Reference Values (NRV) per serving for micronutrients like iron and vitamin B12.
 This means when people eat any of our meat alternatives, like The Vegetarian Butcher’s Little Peckers, Patty on the Back, or Chickened Out Burger, they can be guaranteed of our high nutrition standards.

 There are five key micronutrients for better health – these are iron, iodine, zinc, vitamin A and vitamin D. We provide a range of fortified products to help people access these micronutrients.
 We also run programmes to inspire people to cook using our fortified products, to help them achieve better health.

 Our Knorr My Green Food Steps programme, for example, encourages more people to cook with Knorr cubes and other vegetable ingredients high in iron.
 A study concluded that this can successfully raise awareness of anaemia and change cooking habits to help increase iron intake.
 We’ve also started a similar programme, called Get your iron up! in Kenya, where we sell almost 1.2 billion packs of iron and iodine-fortified bouillons a year.